Cartus/cartus.github.io/_news/announcement_2.md

 As I will be joining the university in the spring of 2025, I am currently looking for students to start in the fall of 2025.
 Here are some key requirements I hope potential candidates will consider:

 - Passionate about the fundamental research of LLMs, along with a desire to contribute to impactful scientific work.
 While it’s perfectly fine to begin with shorter projects, I hope that as we progress, we can collaborate on higher-quality, more influential research.
-- Strong mathematical and programming skills, with a willingness to learn and explore new ideas.
+- Strong mathematical and programming skills, willing to learn and explore new ideas.
 Given the rapid advancements in our field, staying proactive is essential to keep up.
 - A solid foundation in English writing and publication.
-The admission requirements for HKUST (GZ) include an IELTS score of 6.5 or a TOEFL score of 80.
+The admission requirements for HKUST (GZ) include an IELTS score of 6.5 or a TOEFL score 80.
 However, I believe that strong communication skills are equally important.
 Good writing can make a significant difference in sharing your ideas, and effective communication is vital for networking at conferences.
 I would be happy to attend conferences with you and can help introduce you to others in the field.

 I will give priority to applicants who meet the following criteria:

-- Experience in large models, machine learning, or natural language processing, with publications in key conferences such as ML (ICML/NeurIPS/ICLR), NLP (ACL/EMNLP/NAACL/EACL), or LLM (COLM).
+- Experience in large language models, machine learning, or natural language processing, with publications in key conferences such as ML (ICML/NeurIPS/ICLR), NLP (ACL/EMNLP/NAACL/EACL), or LLM (COLM).
 I focus on these venues, as well as some journals (TACL/TMLR).
 - Strong programming abilities and involvement in meaningful open-source projects related to LLMs.
 - Previous experience as a research assistant in our lab or collaborators.
 I value working with individuals with whom I have had positive experiences, as our time together during the PhD will be collaborative and intensive.